Seed Company List: Where to Buy Vegetable Seed

 Ordering Vegetable Seed

 There’s often lots of seed-related lingo in seed catalogues.
-Here’s a glossary of seed terminology.
+Not sure exactly what heirloom vegetable seeds are?
+Find out more about the language of seeds in my glossary of seed terminology.

 New seed catalogues start to show up in my mailbox (and e-mail inbox!) late in the year.
 Shipping usually begins in early in the year.
 The closer to planting season you leave your ordering, the more chance your order will get bogged down in the last-minute rush of orders.